-Cancer drugs have side effects - these can vary from person to person.
+Cancer drugs have side effects and these can vary from person to person.
 Read about the different side effects and how best to cope.

-The side effects you might have vary from person to person and depend on the cancer drugs you are taking.
+The side effects you might have vary from person to person and depend on the cancer drugs you are having.

 Some cancer drugs may make you feel or be sick.
 Read more about which drugs can cause sickness and what treatments can help.

 Read about hair loss or hair thinning caused by cancer drugs and ways of dealing with it.

 Read about which drugs cause the most tiredness (fatigue) and what can help you cope.

 Cancer treatment can mean that you lose your appetite or have taste changes.
 Read about these changes and ways to manage appetite loss.